-In the last several decades, the problem of creating individualized narrative has been tackled with artificial intelligence methods (Riedl & Bulitko, 2013).
+In the last several decades, the problem of creating individualized narrative has been tackled with Artificial Intelligence methods (Riedl & Bulitko, 2013).
 A common approach is to encode the domain of narrative discourse in a formal, computer-readable format and then use automated planning methods to derive possible stories (Young et al., 2004).
 Once such story plans are computed, the problem is reduced to selecting the best one.
-Early systems such as ASD (Riedl et al., 2008) preferred the stories closest to a manually preauthored exemplar, regardless of player preferences.
-Later research explicitly modeled the player by observing his/her actions throughout the game.
-For instance, a system called PAST (Ramirez & Bulitko, 2015) used a player model based on Laws (2002)'s player types.
+Early systems such as ASD (Riedl et al., 2008) preferred the stories closest to a manually pre-authored exemplar story, regardless of player preferences.
+Later research explicitly modelled the player by observing his/her actions throughout the game.
+For instance, a system called PAST (Ramirez & Bulitko, 2014) used a player model based on Robin Laws' player types (Laws, 2001).
 It engaged an automated planner whenever the player deviated from the current story plan.
-New narratives consistent with the player's previous choices and the author's goals were automatically generated, and the narrative most closely matching the player's type would then be presented to the player.
-The most recent system in this line of work, PACE, uses the player type model to infer the player's desires over a certain set of goals (Hernandez et al., 2014).
-The desires are then used, with an appraisal model of emotions (Bulitko et al., 2008; Marsella & Gratch, 2009), to estimate the player's emotions for different possible narratives.
-The narrative that is estimated to keep the player on a pre-authored emotion arc is then selected.
-This approach can be viewed as a narrative extension of the AI zombie modulator (Booth, 2009) within the commercial video game Left 4 Dead (Valve Corporation, 2008).
+New narratives consistent with the player's previous choices as well as the author's goals would be automatically generated, and the narrative most matching the player's type would then be presented to the player.
+The most recent system in this line of work, PACE, uses the player type model to infer the player's desires over a certain set of goals (Hernandez, Bulitko, & St. Hilaire, 2014).
+The desires are then used with an appraisal model of emotions (Bulitko et al., 2008; Marsella & Gratch, 2009) to estimate the player's emotions for different possible narratives.
+The narrative which is estimated to keep the player on a pre-authored emotion arc is then selected.
+This approach can be viewed as a narrative extension of the AI zombie modulator within the commercial video game Left 4 Dead (Valve Corporation, 2008; Booth, 2009).

 These approaches have progressively distanced authors from writing the static structure of a traditional book.
-Instead of specifying the entire narrative, interactive story designers can create a world of characters, equip them with possible actions, specify a few authorial goals (e.g., the grandmother gets eaten in "Little Red Riding Hood" (Perrault, 1697)), and let the player-controlled character loose in the world.
+Instead of writing the entire narrative, interactive story designers can create a world of characters, equip them with possible actions, specify a few authorial goals (e.g., the grandmother gets eaten in "Little Red Riding Hood" (Perrault, 1697)) and let the player-controlled character loose in the world.
 The difficulty with these approaches lies with the assumptions that underlie their operation.
-For instance, ASD assumes that stories closer to the original exemplar story are most fitting for any player, but how do we know if the exemplar story is fitting for a wide range of players?
-PAST assumes that matching the Laws-style player type at all times makes for a good narrative, but is it really so?
+For instance, ASD assumes that stories closer to the original exemplar story are most fitting for any player.
+How do we know if the exemplar story is fitting for a wide range of players?
+PAST assumes that matching the Laws-style player type at all times makes for a good narrative.
+Is it really so?
 Are these player types informative enough to tailor the narrative to the player?
-To what extent are they applicable across various narrative genres?
-PACE requires the designer to preauthor a static trajectory through the emotional space that all players will be kept on.
+To which extent are they applicable across various narrative genres?
+PACE requires the designer to pre-author a static trajectory through the emotional space that all players will be kept on.
 Is there a single emotional trajectory that fits all players?
 If so, how can it be identified?